AutoAI/documentation/driveai-documentation/docs/cockroach.md

-# baja-actuator
+## Actuation
-This is an arduino project that interfaces with the rest of the DriveAI-Platform and actuates the vehicle according to the commands passed to it via serial.
+Actuation of the Cockroach is controlled by an arduino project that interfaces with the rest of the DriveAI-Platform and operates according to the commands passed to it via serial.

-##Synchronization
+###Synchronization
 The control section operates asynchronously from the rest of the computer, and has a variable refresh rate.
 By default, the controller updates at 100Hz.
 Serial can be sent to the controller at any time, and is collected and applied during the next cycle.
-At the default refresh rate, this results in around 10-12ms of latency in a worst-case scenario.
-This is suitably fast for driving at low speeds, and can be made much faster as needed.
+At the default refresh rate, this results in at most approximately 10-12ms of latency.
+This is acceptably fast for driving at low speeds, and can be made much faster as needed.

-##Encoding and Transmission
+###Encoding and Transmission
 Each time the controller is sent a command, it is in the form of one byte of data.
 We have written an encoder for said data that provides a balance between raw speed and movement precision.
 Each packet looks like this:

 ![control diagram](cockroach-assets/control_diagram.png)